See Also: Where to stay in Osaka

 Eat up at Dotonbori

 Seek out Dotonbori’s giant crab machination to start your food adventures across Osaka; or use the Glico sign as your marker.
 As the sun gives way to the neon signs and colorful displays of faux food of its restaurants, Dotonbori fills up with people.
 From takoyaki stalls to standing ramen eats and every Japanese cuisine you can think of, this food and shopping district is a one-stop-shop for foodies.
 Budget is no issue due to the variety.
 If you’d like a more comprehensive experience, sign up for a Daytime Dotonbori Walking Food Tour to happen upon the best street food!
 You might try your hand at food sample making too, and bring home an unusual memento.
+See more things to do in Namba.

 Take a tour of Osaka Castle